Structured Random Models for Phase Retrieval with Optical Diffusers: Conclusion

 \section{Conclusion}

-In conclusion, we have proposed a structured random model for phase retrieval, in order to replace traditional dense random models.
-The structured random models achieve the same reconstruction accuracy as dense models with a fraction of the original computational costs.
-Moreover, it is straightforward to implement in practice with lenses and diffusers.
+We have proposed to replace dense random models, traditionally and in phase retrieval, by a structured random model.
+This allows us to obtain the same reconstruction accuracy as dense models at a fraction of their original computational costs.
+Our model is straightforward to realize with practical lenses and diffusers.
 The diffusers need only a random binary phase pattern and can share the same realization.
 Strong robustness to the measurement noise has also been demonstrated.
 For an optimal architecture, we have shown that two layers are the necessary and sufficient setup for the optimal performance.
-They are required to generate uncorrelated Gaussian-distributed elements for the overall forward matrix.
-Further, we have shown that the spectrum of the forward matrix determines the model's performance.
-By configuring the spectrum through the diagonal matrices, we can emulate any dense model.
-As a result, alternative phase distributions and structured transforms can be used to achieve the same performance as they maintain the same spectrum.
+They are required to generate uncorrelated and asymptotically Gaussian-distributed elements for the overall forward matrix.
+Further, we have shown that the spectrum of the forward matrix determines the performance of the model.
+By configuring the spectrum through certain diagonal matrices, we can emulate any dense model.
+As a result, alternative phase distributions and structured transforms can be used to obtain the same performance, as they maintain the same spectrum.
+Our work contributes to the growing body of applications that leverage efficient transforms~\cite{ailon2009fast, dong2020reservoir, yu2016orthogonal}, and holds a significant potential for computational accelerations across diverse domains.
+Finally, our proposed model provides a natural testbed for the exploration of more sophisticated reconstruction algorithms~\cite{ducotterd2025undersampled}, including accelerated first-order methods with classic regularization~\cite{beck2009fast,chambolle2016introduction} and learned regularization approaches~\cite{jin2017deep,devalla2018drunet}.

-For future directions, a critical next step is the physical implementation and empirical validation of the proposed optical system.
-This would necessarily include rigorous calibration of the diffusers, for which existing calibration methods~\cite{popoff2010measuring, boniface2020non, monga2021algorithm} could be adapted and evaluated.
-From a theoretical perspective, several open questions remain.
-First, determining the optimal spectrum configuration as a function of oversampling ratio would provide valuable insights for system design.
-Second, establishing a rigorous mathematical proof of the equivalence between dense and structured random models would strengthen the theoretical foundations of this approach, beyond the covariance analysis presented here.

-Our work contributes to the growing body of applications leveraging efficient transforms~\cite{ailon2009fast, yu2016orthogonal, dong2020reservoir}, which hold significant potential for computational acceleration across diverse domains.
-Finally, the proposed model provides a natural testbed for exploring more sophisticated reconstruction algorithms~\cite{ducotterd2025undersampled}, including accelerated first-order methods with classical regularization~\cite{beck2009fast,chambolle2016introduction} and learned regularization approaches~\cite{jin2017deep,devalla2018drunet}.